codelabspro/engine-guides/EmbeddingProjects/seeitinaction.md

 ---

 <span class="intro-graf">
   Now that we understand the Famous CLI basics, let's see how easy it is to add a project to an existing website.
-For demonstration purposes, we will replace a Bootstrap carsouel with the carousel we built in the [Carousel Tutorial](http://famous.org/learn/Carousel/).
+For demonstration purposes, we will replace a Bootstrap carousel with the carousel we built in the [Carousel Tutorial](http://famous.org/learn/Carousel/).
 </span>

 ## Clone the project

-The following commands will install a fresh copy of the carousel to your desktop:
+The following commands will install a fresh copy of the Famous Carousel to your desktop:

     $ cd ~/desktop
     $ git clone -b final git@github.com:Famous/lesson-carousel-starter-kit.git